Catholic Communities of the Ashland Cluster

 Visitors to Our Lady of the Lake will be amazed with our church building's 1887 neo-gothic architecture and beautiful 100+ year old stained glass windows depicting the nine Ranks of Angels, as well as the carved statues of saints and the Holy Family.
 Franciscan Friar Adrian Wewer designed and built our church building using locally quarried brownstone from the Apostle Islands.
 Remodeled in 1994, our parish works very hard at preserving the integrity and beauty of our historic building which celebrates the splendor of God's beautiful creation on earth.

 Our Lady of the Lake's main ministry is to education as evidenced by our 135 year history of Catholic schooling.
 Over the many years, thousands of children have been formed in the Catholic faith through this ministry.
 In addition, we also have children ages 3 through 18 involved in our vibrant Faith Formation Program.
 Adult faith formation and devotional ministries include our 24 hour Adoration Chapel, bible study groups, feeding the hungry through our weekly community meals program and local food pantry, ecumenical ministerial association, free holiday meals, and very active Knights of Columbus and Catholic Order of Foresters chapters.

 Fr.
-Paul Pare, OFM
+Duc Pham, OFM

 Fr.
 Joseph Kumar Mayakuntla